Plastic is a petroleum-based product and does not biodegrade easily. Mining for the oil to make plastic is harmful to the environment.

 Reusable water bottles are available in BPA-free plastic, bamboo, stainless steel, glass.

 Plastic bottles can be made into small plant terrariums for seedlings, watering funnels/drip waterers, bird feeders.
-Look online for many creative reuses.
+Here are some of the many creative reuses to be found online.

 Clean plastic bottles can be recycled at the Whanganui Resource Recovery Centre.
 Bottles can be scrunched (to reduce volume) and have the lids left on when recycled.